mr-kingshuk/vinayak-night-canteen-client/README.md

 - **Reducer and Provider**: The `orderReducer` handles state changes based on dispatched actions, ensuring the order state updates correctly.
 The **OrderContextProvider** wraps the application to provide order state and dispatch function to its children, utilizing `localStorage` to persist the order state across sessions.

 ## Custom Auth Hooks

+This project includes three custom hooks that utilize the **AuthContext** to manage user authentication: **useLogin**, **useLogout**, and **useSignup**.
+Each hook provides specific functionalities to streamline authentication processes in the application.

+### 1. **useLogin**

+The **useLogin** hook handles the user login process.
+The **login(email, password)** function, which the hook returns sends a POST request to the login API endpoint.
+If the login is successful, it updates the local storage with the user's information and dispatches the login action to the AuthContext.
+This hook also returns `error` which contains value of any error encountered during the login attempt and `isLoading` which indicates whether the login process is ongoing.

+### 2. **useSignup**

+The **useSignup** hook manages user registration.
+The **signup(email, password, reEnterPassword, name)** function, which the hook returns, sends a POST request to the signup API endpoint.
+Upon successful registration, it saves the user information to local storage and dispatches the signup action to the AuthContext.
+This hook also returns `error` which contains value of any error encountered during the signup attempt and `isLoading` which indicates whether the signup process is ongoing.

+### 3. **useLogout**

+The **useLogout** hook manages user logout.
+The function **logout()**, which is returned from this hook removes user information and order data from local storage.
+It dispatches a logout action to the AuthContext and a remove action to the OrderContext.

 ## Contributing